 - The convection tank is running backwards.

-- The dual seal barrier or buffer fluid has
+- The dual seal barrier or buffer fluid has been shut off.

 - The quench has failed.